ibm-cloud-architecture/eda-tech-academy/docs/getting-started/eepm.md

     In the main portal, Go to "API Products".

-    Look for a topic and Click on it.
+    Look for a product and Click on it.

     ![](./images/lab-3-3.png)